 Sonar (which is short for SOund NAvigation and Ranging) systems are used to determine water depth, as well as to locate and identify underwater objects.
 In use, an acoustic signal or pulse of sound is transmitted into the water by a sort of underwater speaker known as a transducer.
 The transducer may be mounted on the hull of a ship or may be towed in a container called a towfish.
 If the seafloor or other object is in the path of the sound pulse, the sound bounces off the object and returns an “echo” to the sonar transducer.
 The time elapsed between the emission of the sound pulse and the reception of the echo is used to calculate the distance of the object.
 Some sonar systems also measure the strength of the echo, and this information can be used to make inferences about some of the reflecting object’s characteristics.
 Hard objects, for example, produce stronger echoes than softer objects.
 This is a general description of “active sonar.”
 “Passive sonar” systems do not transmit sound pulses.
 Instead, they “listen” to sounds emitted from marine animals, ships, and other sources.

 Okeanos Explorer carries a Kongsberg Maritime EM302 deepwater multibeam sonar system.
 Transducers for the system are installed on the ship’s hull in a custom-designed housing.
 The system can transmit up to 288 beams, can collect as many as 432 depth measurements in a single swath, and automatically compensates for movements of the ship.
 The EM302 operates in depths ranging between 10 m and 7,000 m.
 The width of the swath is about 5.5 times the depth, to a maximum of about 8 km.
 Depth resolution of the system is 1 cm.
 At a depth of 4,000 m the system can resolve features with a dimension of approximately 50 m.
-Click here for more information about sonar systems.
+More information about sonar systems is available here.

 CTD stands for conductivity, temperature, and depth, and refers to a package of electronic instruments that measure these properties.
 Conductivity is a measure of how well a solution conducts electricity and is directly related to salinity, which is the concentration of salt and other inorganic compounds in seawater.
 Salinity is one of the most basic measurements used by ocean scientists.
 When combined with temperature data, salinity measurements can be used to determine seawater density which is a primary driving force for major ocean currents.
 Often, CTDs are attached to a much larger metal frame called a rosette, which may hold several water sampling bottles used to collect water at different depths, as well as other instruments that can measure additional physical or chemical properties.